Deep learning is a subset of artificial intelligence, in particular, the field of machine learning.

-Application of deep learning models is allowing the company to forge deeper connections with their customers.
+The application of deep learning models is allowing the company to forge deeper connections with their customers.

 Customer data gathered by traditional loyalty schemes are allowing the company to offer personalised recommendations, both online and in-store.

-As well as recommending products, RFID tags fitted to products can send further information to customers devices.
+As well as recommending products, RFID tags fitted to products can send further information to customer’s devices.

 This information can include suggestions on how to wear the product or information about how and where it was made.

-Burberry’s CEO, Angela Ahrendts, said “Walking through our doors is just like walking into our website.”
+Burberry’s CEO, Angela Ahrendts, said: “Walking through our doors is just like walking into our website.”

 This statement sums up Burberry’s innovative approach to machine learning applications.